-- "And Jacob awaked out of his sleep, and said, Surely the Lord is in this place, and I knew it not!"-Gen. xxviii.
-16.

-- 1 Am I to this seclusion brought,

-As wandering Jacob first was taught,

-In solitude and woe,

-To look on things before unseen,

-And, in the stilly night serene,

-His Father's God to know?
+AM I to this seclusion brought, As wandering Jacob first was taught, In solitude and woe, To look on things before unseen, And in the stilly night serene, His father's God to know ?

-- 2 Alone and weary as he laid,
+2 Alone and weary as he laid,

 A wondrous ladder was displayed,

 Reaching from earth to heaven;

 Ascending and descending there,

-Angels (who perhaps made him their care)
+Angels (who perhaps made him the r care)

 To his charmed sight were given.